-- all (default target) : the default target simply calls <target>.eva, for each <target> added to variable TARGETS.
-Does nothing once the analysis is finished and saved. - <target>.parse : runs Frama-C on the specified target, preprocessing and parsing its source files.
+- all (default target): the default target simply calls <target>.eva, for each <target> added to variable TARGETS.
+Does nothing once the analysis is finished and saved. - <target>.parse: runs Frama-C on the specified target, preprocessing and parsing its source files.
 Produces a directory <target>.parse containing several logs, a pretty-printed version of the parsed code, and a Frama-C session file (framac.sav) to be loaded in the GUI or by other analyses.
-Does nothing if parsing already happened. - <target>.eva : loads the parsed result (from the .parse target) and runs the Eva plugin, with the options given in EVAFLAGS.
+Does nothing if parsing already happened. - <target>.eva: loads the parsed result (from the .parse target) and runs the Eva plugin, with the options given in EVAFLAGS.
 If the analysis succeeds, produces a directory <target>.eva with the analysis results and a saved session file.
-Also creates a timestamped version of <target>.eva, to enable future comparisons between different parametrizations.
-The non-timestamped version corresponds to the latest (successful) analysis.
 If the analysis fails, tries to save a partial result in <target>.eva.error (when possible). - <target>.eva.gui : loads the result of the corresponding <target>.eva session and opens it in the GUI.
 This allows inspecting the results of Eva.
 This target always opens the GUI, even when no changes have happened.

-clean : removes all results produced by the .parse and .eva targets.
+clean: removes all results produced by the .parse and .eva targets.